basharathussain170/project2/README.md

 This project was created from local system.
 Created by basharat
-Again we edit the readme file
+Again we edit the readme file.

+Uses of git command.